hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 Design doesn't matter if your application will never change.

-OOD requires you to shift from thinking of the world as a collection of predefined procedure to modeling the world as a series of messages that pass between objects.
+OOD requires you to shift from thinking of the world as a collection of predefined procedures to modeling the world as a series of messages that pass between objects.

 OOD is about managing dependencies (between classes, between methods, ...).
 It's a set of coding techniques